OCTRI/fhir2hpo/README.md

 # FHIR to HPO

-This library converts FHIR STU3 Observations to Human Phenotype Ontology (HPO) Terms when LOINC codes and interpretable values are present.
+This library converts FHIR STU3 Observations to Human Phenotype Ontology (HPO) Terms when LOINCs and interpretable values are present.

 Using the jar requires local installation of the [monarch-initiative phenol library](https://github.com/monarch-initiative/phenol) that defines the domain around the HPO.